usfkhoury/blog/content/blog/YK0-preface.md

 + Flour type distrbution, if multiple types of flour are used
 + Oven baking specifications, including: temperature, steam, baking time, etc.

-For example this would be an example of a table for a recipe where I experimented with two different hydration levels:
+For instance, this would be an example of a table for a recipe where I experimented with two different hydration levels:
 | | Experiment 1 | Experiment 2 |
 |-| ------- | ------- |
 |**Ingredients**|**696g**|**696g**|